How to Ignore SSL Certificate in cURL and When It’s Safe To

 Key Takeaways:

-• curl -k disables SSL verification — use it only in safe, local environments.
+• curl -k disables SSL verification.

 About the author